Stochastic Monotonicity of Markovian Multi-class Queueing Networks: Stochastic Monotonicity of Q-processes

-In this section we aim to extend the monotonicity results from Jackson networks to the multi-class framework.
-However, strong monotonicity does not carry over to multi-class networks, the main reason being that transition rates from a given pair of ordered states are \emph{not ordered}.\\[2pt]
+In this subsection we discuss $\mathcal{F}$-monotonicity in the non-elementary framework, i.e., for Q-processes corresponding to McQNs where at least one server is multi-class.
+It turns out that strong monotonicity does not carry over beyond the elementary framework, the main reason being that the same transition probabilities from a given pair of ordered states are \emph{not} stochastically ordered (with respect to any sensible stochastic ordering which is compatible with $\subseteq$ on $\mathbb{X}$), hence the results in \cite{Massey:87} do not apply in this framework.

-We shall establish instead a weak type of monotonicity, with respect to i.e., the class of real-valued functions which are non-decreasing in the (total) number of jobs in the network.
-It is worth noting that $\mathcal{F}$-monotonicity can be expressed by means of the embedded chain $\Xi$, as follows: $\mathcal{X}$ is $\mathcal{F}$-monotone iff for each $\xi\subseteq\zeta$ and $n\geq 0$ it holds that $\|\Xi_n^\xi\|\leq_{\rm st}\|\Xi_n^\zeta\|$, where $\leq_{\rm st}$ denotes the usual stochastic ordering on $\mathbb{R}$.
-Our next result establishes $\mathcal{F}$-monotonicity for networks in which each station serves one class at any time (the service capacity is indivisible); in particular, this covers networks employing overall FCFS or SBP protocols, but also hybrid networks combining the two types of protocols.